liulei/volks2/README.md

 ### Initial calibration: `gen_cal_initial.py`
 **Description**:

-- This program will conduct fringe fit for each IF and polarization of the calibration scan, and then derive the delay and initial phase for each IF and baseline.
+- This program will conduct fringe fitting for each baseline, polarization and IF of the calibration scan, and derive the delay and initial phase for each IF and baseline.
 One needs to specify the scan no of the calibration source and time range at the beginning of `main_cal()`.

 **Input**: